cosmonought/cosmonought.github.io/README.md

 # The Coin of Thinking

 ## NetaDAO: An Orientation

+“I’m sorry I wrote you such a long letter.
+I didn’t have time to write you a short one.”
+—Blaise Pascal

 ### On “Crypto” in General

 Conversations about “crypto” are often fraught with a heady mix of “idealism, greed, [and] lies,” as the subtitle to Laura Shin’s recent account of the makings of the Ethereum Network (_The Cryptopians_) put it.